 2. Set Clear Financial Goals

 Setting clear financial goals gives direction to your investment efforts.
-Whether it’s saving for retirement, buying a house, or funding your child’s education, having a goal makes it easier to stay motivated.
+Whether it’s saving for retirement, buying a house, vacations, or funding your child’s education, having a goal makes it easier to stay motivated.
 These goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
 With a clear target in mind, you can tailor your investment strategy to meet these objectives.

 3. Diversify Your Portfolio

-4. Invest in Index Funds
+4. Invest in Passive Index Funds

 5. Reinvest Dividends